CM2Walki/Mordhau/README.md

 # Supported tags and respective `Dockerfile` links
 -	[`latest` (*stretch/Dockerfile*)](https://github.com/CM2Walki/Mordhau/blob/master/stretch/Dockerfile)

-# What is Squad?
+# What is Mordhau?
-Squad is a tactical FPS that provides authentic combat experiences through teamwork, communication, and gameplay.
-It seeks to bridge the large gap between arcade shooter and military simulation.
-Large scale, combined arms combat, base building, and a great integrated VoIP system. <br/>
+MORDHAU is a multiplayer medieval slasher.
+Create your mercenary and fight in brutal battles where you will experience fast paced combat, castle sieges, cavalry charges, and more. <br/>
 This Docker image contains the dedicated server of the game. <br/>

 > [Mordhau](https://store.steampowered.com/app/629760/MORDHAU/)